eshwen/phd-thesis/README.md

   - When explicitly referring to a reference with "Ref.", use `\citenum{}` instead of `\cite{}` so that the number isn't wrapped in square brackets
     - The `\citenum` command isn't available natively in `biblatex`.
 I've written a re-implementation just after the package is imported in [thesismain.tex](./thesismain.tex), but it can sometimes add an erroneous space after it before subsequent puncuation, e.g., `Ref.
 42 )` instead of `Ref.
 42)`.
 I've added another macro to input a small amount of negative space (`\citnumNegSpace`), so just need to watch out for that and use it if necessary
 - Misc. style tips:
+  - The margins and alignment of each page in the thesis are off-centred, i.e., optimised for double-sided printing and binding.
+To instead use single-sided printing (which mostly centres everything), add the `oneside` argument in the `memoir` class options
   - For when to write numbers in words or numerals, see <https://www.scribbr.com/academic-writing/numbers/> for help
   - To add a shorter caption for a figure/table in the List of Figures/Tables, add it inside square brackets before the main one (i.e., `\caption[Short caption]{Full caption}`)
     - Avoid a full stop at the end of a short caption since it looks ugly in the LoF/T, and omit references/citations from short captions for the same reason